Pawrent Blames Children For Cash Theft Only To Catch The Real Cat Criminal, Red-Pawed

 Here is the cat criminal in my house

 Listen, we are aware that this situation is undesirable and that the cat is almost certainly to blame for this theft.
-Yup, it always presumed innocent until proven guilty.
+Yup, it is always presumed innocent until proven guilty.

 Because they could have simply set up the cat if they had been nearby.
-Well it's just an opinion...
+Well, it's just an opinion...

 It's the big bills for me